 - Independence Day

 Other teachers and parents said:

 - “Wonderful!!
 I love the theme & I can use some throughout the school year.
 Thanks!”

 - “Super for summer school and my American heroes/4th of July theme.”

 - “Kids loved this in Math centers as we studied American symbols!”

 - “I am using several pieces to help teach our Patriotic theme in kindergarten.”

-- Addition and Subtraction Story Problems – Students will determine if the story problem on the task card is addition or subtraction and then write the correction equation on the recording sheet.
+- Addition and Subtraction Story Problems – Determine if the story problem on the task card is addition or subtraction and then write the correction equation on the recording sheet.
 There are two sets of cards.
 One is simple addition of single digits and the other set is double digit with no regrouping/borrowing.
 The teacher can choose the appropriate set for her class.
 OR Use the easier set at the beginning of the year and the more challenging set later in the year.

 - Word Bank – A printable sheet word bank with 42 relevant words for any America-related unit.
 Teacher can laminate and put in centers or hand out for students to use during the unit.

 - Scrambled Sentences – There are two options for this activity.
-In the first, students will unscramble the sentence on the six card set.
-They will write the correct sentence on the recording sheet.
+In the first, students unscramble the sentence on the six card set.
+They write the correct sentence on the recording sheet.
 OR There is also a worksheet with the scrambled sentences (no cards) that can be unscrambled and written down.